paulswanson/bright/README.md

         acpi_listen

+At the prompt, press your brightness hotkeys.
 If the result includes "video/brightnessdown" and "video/brightnessup" then they're ACPI hotkeys (not regular keystrokes)

         ls -l /sys/class/backlight/intel_backlight/